MichaelT025/Project-GhostPad/README.md

 - Drag the title bar to reposition
 - Resize by dragging edges (Both states are resizable)
-- **State Memory**: Window size and position are remembered and synced between collapsed and expanded modes (width/position are shared, heights are independent).
 - Screenshots persist until you start a new chat
 - Use the Dashboard to manage sessions and configuration